 Where to start?

-Because ME/ CFS is a complex and multifactorial illness, it is best to have an initial consultation with our team so that we can tailor your protocol specific to you.
+Because everyone experiences long covid differently, it is best to have an initial consultation with our team so that we can tailor your protocol specific to you.

 - Klein (2012) Sex influences immune responses to viruses, and efficacy of prophylaxis and therapeutic treatments for viral diseases.
 34(12): 1050–1059.